0fajarpurnama0/0fajarpurnama0.github.io/_posts/2020-04-02-jenesys203rdbatch.md

 During the program there were few lectures that explained to us the mission of this program.
 First was program orientation on 23rd June 2013 from 14:00 – 17:00 at Hotel Nikko Narita.
 Second was lecture by ASEAN-Japan Center on 24th June 2013 from 10:00 – 11:30 at National Olympics Memorial Youth Center, Tokyo.
 Third was lecture by Fukuoka Prefectural Government of outline of Fukuoka Prefecture and exchange with ASEAN on 26th June 2013 from 14:00 – 17:00 at Fukuoka.
 Last one was workshop report presentation on 29th June 2013 from 16:00 – 17:00 at Symphonia E, 3F, TKP, Garden City Chiba (we did our workshop the day before).

 Overall the programs metioned above I derived that the mission of this program is to prepare for ASEAN integration in 3 pillars (stated in chapter 1) on 2015 and Japan wants to join in.
-With each group’s participants are from 10 different countries of ASEAN, we are to establish links between ASEAN countries with the first step befriend with participants in our group.
+With each group's participants are from 10 different countries of ASEAN, we are to establish links between ASEAN countries with the first step befriend with participants in our group.
 The program also told us to establish links between ASEAN and Japan.
-We are to carry on ASEAN – Japan Centre’s will which is to promote export from ASEAN to Japan, to accelerate the flow of investment between ASEAN and Japan including the transfer of skills and technology, and to vitalize tourist traffic between ASEAN and Japan.
+We are to carry on ASEAN – Japan Centre's will which is to promote export from ASEAN to Japan, to accelerate the flow of investment between ASEAN and Japan including the transfer of skills and technology, and to vitalize tourist traffic between ASEAN and Japan.

 ### 4.2 Currently Possible Applications

 I have befriended with all participants in my group, also with some others outside my group.
-Even up to today we’re still in contact almost daily through social media.
+Even up to today we're still in contact almost daily through social media.

 ![JENESYS 2.0 Report 4.1.jpg](https://cdn.steemitimages.com/DQmc7zyiattRyVYBb8eMFuG8tyTDsHAUfET7nrvtbnvrZw2/JENESYS%202.0%20Report%204.1.jpg)